mascot-vis/mascot-vis.github.io/content/tutorials/example/index.md

 {{< figure src="divide.png" width="350px" alt="Divide Rectangle Marks" caption="" class="border-0 mx-auto text-center" >}}

-When using the divide method, we don't need to pass all four rectangle marks as its argument; we only need to pass in one rectangle `rect` as an example, and Atlas will find all the "peers" of `rect` and perform divide operation on all of them.
+When using the divide method, we don't need to pass all four rectangle marks as its argument; we only need to pass in one rectangle `rect` as an example, and Mascot will find all the "peers" of `rect` and perform divide operation on all of them.
 The divide method will return a collection of smaller rectangles (`bars`) as a result of dividing `rect`.

 ### Specify Visual Encodings